Your Guide to Waterfront Park

 An Elevated Public Park

-Overlook Walk will be an elevated public park that connects Pike Place Market’s expansion, MarketFront, to the waterfront promenade.
+Overlook Walk is an elevated public park that connects Pike Place Market’s expansion, MarketFront, to the waterfront promenade.
 Boasting panoramic views of Elliott Bay, the Olympics, and Mount Rainier.
-Overlook Walk will provide direct access to the waterfront with sloping pedestrian pathways, the Salish Steps, and a new elevator.
+Overlook Walk provides direct pedestrian access to the waterfront with sloping pathways, the Salish Steps, and a new elevator.

-Seamlessly integrated with Seattle Aquarium’s Ocean Pavilion expansion, Overlook Walk will offer play areas for children and families, public plazas, and terraced landscaping rich with native plants.
+Seamlessly integrated with Seattle Aquarium’s Ocean Pavilion expansion, Overlook Walk offers play areas for children and families, public plazas, and terraced landscaping rich with native plants.
 Protected areas will feature public seating and amenities.

 An Inviting Pathway with Opportunities for Play

-Bluff Walk will be a beautiful and welcoming pathway that slopes gently, crossing back and forth down the bluff, connecting Pike Place Market with the waterfront some 80 feet below.
+Bluff Walk is a beautiful and welcoming pathway that slopes gently, crossing back and forth down the bluff, connecting Pike Place’s Market to the waterfront some 100 feet below.

-Featuring an array of options for rest, play, and reflection, Bluff Walk will include nooks and crannies, a cafe, and slides.
-It will serve as an active, engaging passageway between the Ocean Pavilion, adjacent piers, and Waterfront Park.
+Featuring an array of options for rest, play, and reflection, Bluff Walk includes nooks and crannies, a cafe, and slides.
+It serves as an active, engaging passageway between the Ocean Pavilion, adjacent piers, and Waterfront Park.

 MarketFront and Ocean Pavilion